Integralist/integralist.co.uk/content/posts/concepts-from-the-C-programming-language.md

 ### Signed vs Unsigned

 In C you can define an integer to be either `signed` or `unsigned`.
 The former means the number can be both negative and positive as well as zero.
-Where as the latter is always positive.
+Whereas the latter is always positive.

 > Note: typically, if a number is negative, you'll prefix it with `-`.
 If the number is positive, then it is just the number.
 For example, `-1` and `1`.
 This is a little more convoluted in binary though (resulting in concepts such as 'ones complement' and 'twos complement' - Google it if you want to know more though).